DirtyHairy/arduino-esp32/README-fastboot.md

 This branch contains a ESP-IDF v3.3 build that has been optimized for boot performance.

+**IMPORTANT:** I created this for my own projects and have not done any  testing beyond that, nor can I provide support.
+If this causes your project to blow up on you: bad luck, you are on your own.

 # Speedup

 I haven't done any accurate measurements, but on my WROVER-B module, bootup time goes